MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 [!INCLUDE [temp](includes/four-process-workflow.md)]

 Sometimes, teams want to track the status of their work that goes beyond these default states.
 Support is provided in one of the following ways:
-- Add custom workflow states to the work item type: This option impacts all teams and requires that they update their Kanban board configuration.
+- Add custom workflow states to the WIT: This option impacts all teams and requires that they update their Kanban board configuration.
 - [Add columns to a Kanban board](backlogs/set-column-options.md): This option only impacts the team that adds the columns.

 Both workflow states and Kanban columns appear in the Cumulative Flow diagram for a team.
 Individuals can choose which columns appear in the chart.
 For more information, see [Cumulative flow diagram](../report/dashboards/cumulative-flow.md).